tommywhitney/CS-413-Projects/Project 1 - Puzzles/README.md

 ##	Known	Bugs	or	Issues
 Describe	any	known	issues	with	your	game.

+No known Bugs or Issues

 ##	Credits
-*	Peter Galvan: Created sprites, rooms, and helped with source code.
+*	Peter Galvan: Created sprites, rooms, and helped with source code logic.
-*	Camden Hortline: Helped work out logic in code and create tweens.
+*	Camden Hortline: Helped work out logic in code and create and implement tweens, Helped add details to Title and End Screen sprites.
-*	Thomas Whitney: Helped develop logic for the game and create sequences.
+*	Thomas Whitney: Helped develop logic for the game and create and implement sequences.